Older Adult and Geriatric Care for Texas Nurses

 Contact Hours: 2

 Copyright © 2021 Wild Iris Medical Education, Inc. All Rights Reserved.

-- Discuss cognitive changes impacting the health of older adults.
+- Discuss cognitive changes impacting the health of older individuals and related management recommendations.

 TABLE OF CONTENTS

 By 2034, older adults, defined as 65 years and older, are projected to outnumber young people for the first time in U.S. history, with people ages 65 and older numbering 77.0 million and children under 18 numbering 76.5 million.
 The main reason for this is the nation’s “baby boom” generation of the 1950s and 1960s.
 Almost 12% of Texans—3.2 million people—are 65 and older, and the number is growing.
 By 2050 that figure is expected to increase to almost 20% of the state population (TX HHS, 2021a).